ni/nimble/specs/required-inputs/README.md

 - `nimble-text-area`:
     - Has same Chrome/Edge issue as `nimble-combobox`.
 - `nimble-select`:
     - Validation incorrectly reports a missing value until a value change has occurred.
 I.e. the initial value is not seen.
 This happens because we try to mirror the initial value to the proxy native `select` element (within [a call to `super.slottedOptionsChanged()`](https://github.com/ni/nimble/blob/ddad57c4c97da9504f8146ad48668f290dae5301/packages/nimble-components/src/select/index.ts#L331)) before we have [mirrored the child option elements](https://github.com/ni/nimble/blob/ddad57c4c97da9504f8146ad48668f290dae5301/packages/nimble-components/src/select/index.ts#L346).
 The native `select` will reject/ignore setting `value` if it doesn't correspond to the value of one of its child options (of which it has none, at that point).
 Right after mirroring the child options, there is a call to `updateValue()`, but because the value has already been updated earlier, it [short-circuits](https://github.com/ni/nimble/blob/ddad57c4c97da9504f8146ad48668f290dae5301/packages/nimble-components/src/select/index.ts#L268), skipping the code path that would have updated the proxy.
-I suspect we can find a reasonable fix for this.
     - Accessibility: the control is not marked/announced as required.
 The accessible control (i.e. the one defining the `role`) is the `nimble-select` itself.
 Since this is not a native input, the accessibility tree doesn't see/understand the `required` attribute on it.
 We need to additionally set `aria-required` on it (bound to `required`).
 - `nimble-radio`:
     - `required` on a radio button [does not take other buttons in the group into account](https://github.com/microsoft/fast/issues/6866).
 It will result in a validation error if _that specific_ radio is unchecked.